belgacemi/Background_substruction/README.md

 There are 2 ways to use this program:

 First method: Simply directly start the challenge.m file.
 When the program is used this way it will use the config file automatically.
 The scene path "src" is set to use the \P1E_S1 folder.
-So if the user choose the use the default values with config please have the folder
+So if you choose the default values with config please have the folder
 \P1E_S1 set in the folder containing the matlab program .

 Second method: Type the command start_gui which will start the gui